-As I sat down to do some planning for 2020, a simple question caught my attention: “What barriers are holding you back from the life you want?”
+As I sat down recently to do some planning for the coming months, a simple question caught my attention: “What barriers are holding you back from the life you want?”

 I realized I could summarize my biggest barriers with one simple word: Fear.

 Fear holds me back from walking in faith, trying new things, and having a more joyful and peaceful outlook.
 I imagine you feel it too sometimes.

 While we may not be afraid of things that go bump in the night, fear wears many faces.
 The anxious thoughts that wake us up at night.
 The nagging worry that our best friend hasn’t called back because she’s mad.
 The creeping suspicion that the terrible cold we can’t shake might lead to pneumonia.

 While I worked on my planning for the next months, God nudged my heart.
 He reminded me He is more interested in how I grow than in what I accomplish.
 As I prayed about how I’d like to grow as a person, the words “joy and peace” came to mind.